tariqs26/st/README.md

-<h1>st-programming-language</h1>
+<h1>ST Language</h1>

-An interpreted language with a JavaScript-like syntax, written in Typescript.
-Features a lexer, ast, parser, and interpreter, with a repl and file runner.
+An interpreted language with a JavaScript-like syntax, written in [Typescript](https://www.typescriptlang.org/).
+It features a lexer, ast, parser, interpreter, REPL and file runner.

 <h2>Table of Contents</h2>